 Vienna *1928 - †2000 offshore in front of Australia

-Friedensreich Hundertwasser was born as Friedrich Stowasser in Vienna 1928.
-He lost his father early and already as a child he showed great interest and enthusiasm in drawing.
+In 1928 Friedensreich Hundertwasser was born as Friedrich Stowasser in Vienna.
+Already as a child he showed great interest and enthusiasm in drawing.
 His artist name derives from the meaning of "sto", which is "hundred", in Slavic languages.

 In winter 1948/49 Hundertwasser attended the Academy of fine arts in Vienna for three months.